Constitutional act of the Czech Republic: Number 448/2001

-On November 27 2001, Parliament changed article 98 of the constitution where the role of the Czech Natinal Bank is defined.
+On November 27 2001, Parliament changed article 98 of the constitution where the role of the Czech National Bank is defined.
 Its role changed from taking care of stability of the currency to taking care of price stability.
 This change came into effect on January 1 2002.

 Number 515/2002

 On 14 November 2002, Parliament undertook to define the nature of a public referendum on the Czech Republic's accession to the European Union.
 Such an act was implied in Article 10a of the original wording of the constitution, which says that the Republic may surrender a part of its powers under international treaty "unless a constitutional act provides that such ratification requires the approval obtained in a referendum."
 Since the constitution later specifically required the president to "call a referendum on the Czech Republic's accession to the European Union", Parliament exercised its right under Article 10 to not only formalize that there would be such a referendum, but to define the terms under which it would be held.